lukasbestle/kirby-versions/.github/CONTRIBUTING.md

 npm run dev
 ```

-This will run the Parcel bundler, which will listen for changes to the files inside the `src/frontend` directory.
+This will run the kirbyup bundler, which will listen for changes to the files inside the `src/frontend` directory.
 You can now open the Panel of your Kirby installation.
-The plugin components should be reloaded automatically whenever you change something.

 If you want to work on backend code and want to run the automated tests, you need the following command: